tlerias/hellofresh-html-css-workshop/README.md

 ## Images must be accessible
 - [ ] Have an "alt" text to all images

+## Commit your changes so far
+- [ ] Push up your current code changes to your branch (not Master branch) in github

 ## Style the header
 - [ ] Logo should only be 30px tall
 - [ ] Links must be inline with 30px padding between each link